mattxwang/forage/README.md

 # Forage
 [![Build Status](https://travis-ci.org/NorvalLabs/forage.svg?branch=master)](https://travis-ci.org/NorvalLabs/forage)

-A set of tools to pull information from the [Canadian Government's Weather API](http://dd.weather.gc.ca/), with support for the hydrometric data for now.
-Support for more data is coming soon!
+A set of tools to pull information from the [Canadian Government's Weather API](http://dd.weather.gc.ca/), for use with NorvalLabs.
+Currently, we support pulling hydrometric data, using Python or Ruby, and outputting to CSV or JSON.

-## Settings
+## Build Settings

 `settings.json` acts as a settings file for all the build scripts, regardless of language.
-Let's see how it works:
+We include a sample `settings.json` in this project.
+Here's a look at it:

 ```json
 {